dasimovic/dasimovic.github.io/python.markdown

 ---
 layout: category
-title: srbija
+title: python
 descriptions: All posts related to the greatest programming language in the world - python
-permalink: /srbija/
+permalink: /python/
-category_name: srbija
+category_name: python
 ---

 This are all of my postings related to the programming language python.
 Enjoy the readings!